gbv/sssom-js/README.md

 #### parseSSSOMString (input, options)

 This is a utility function to parse SSSOM from a string.
-The implementation is:
+Equivalent implementation:

 ~~~js
 parseSSSOMString = (input, options={}) => parseSSSOM(Readable.from(input), options)